jcsec-security/CosmWasm-audit-roadmap/README.md

 - [Inline Bookmarks](https://marketplace.visualstudio.com/items?itemName=tintinweb.vscode-inline-bookmarks) - audit is just not the same without this one, MVP
 - [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) - Do you know you can debug rust unit tests for CW smart contracts?
 I may write a Medium post in the future
 - [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) - easily displays test coverage from a `lcov` file
-- [Line Note](https://marketplace.visualstudio.com/items?itemName=tkrkt.linenote) - I sometimes like to add 2/3 lines of additional info without breaking the total number of lines and not creating very large one-line comments
+- [Line Note](https://marketplace.visualstudio.com/items?itemName=tkrkt.linenote) - I sometimes like to add 2/3 lines of additional info without breaking the total number of lines and not creating extensive one-line comments
-- [Cosmy Wasmy](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy) - To be honest this has not been helpful to me at the moment, but I keep it in check as it will probably be a nice addition soon when they further polish some of the features.

 :round_pushpin: Aside from these I use a bunch of my own scripts that I am turning into a standalone "printer" tool, will publish it soon.
 Keep an eye on my new repos!